Guidance on staff working abroad

 - considerations for the employment of staff who are permanently based overseas, for example staff who work and whose place of residence is outside the UK for the duration of their employment with the University

-The guidance provides information for managers and departmental administrators on the practical areas that should be considered, including financial, welfare/safety and cultural matters, which should be addressed early in the process in order to minimise any potential problems and unnecessary expense for the University and the employee.
+The guidance provides information for managers and departmental administrators on the practical areas that should be considered.
+It should be read in conjunction with the Finance Division’s policy on overseas working which includes financial issues, and which should be addressed early in the process in order to minimise any potential problems and unnecessary expense for the University and the employee.
 In particular, it is important that the employees’ health and safety, and other employment-related matters are effectively managed.

-Arrangements for employing staff overseas can be complex and therefore it is important that advice from the relevant specialist section, such as the Payroll team, Legal Services Office, Occupational Health or the Insurance team, is sought as early as possible to ensure that any specific considerations can be identified and acted upon in good time.
+Arrangements for employing staff overseas can be complex and therefore it is important that advice from the relevant specialist section, such as the Global Mobility Manager, Payroll team, Legal Services Office, Occupational Health, Pensions team or the Insurance team, is sought as early as possible to ensure that any specific considerations can be identified and acted upon in good time.